BretFisher/jekyll-serve/README.md

 - So you can start any Jekyll server with `docker-compose up`
 - I wanted to dev on a local jekyll site w/o having jekyll installed on my host OS
 - I wanted it to be as easy as possible to start
-- I wanted current alpine, ruby, and jekyll
+- I wanted current alpine, ruby, and jekyll (these images update monthly to latest versions)

 > So, this does that.

 Note [I have courses on Docker (including a Lecture on Jekyll in Docker)](https://www.bretfisher.com/courses).

+:bangbang: :bangbang: :bangbang:

-WARNING: This isn't meant to be a production image that you run a web server with.
-I don't do that with the Jekyll CLI that comes with this image.
+:warning: WARNING: :warning: This isn't meant to be a production image that you run a web server with.
+I don't do that with the Jekyll
+CLI that comes with this image.
 Jekyll CLI generates a static site that you can run with GitHub Pages, Netlify, or your own NGINX setup.
 Furthermore, I don't version anything so these images will not run guaranteed versions of Ruby, Jekyll, etc. (which, if you're running a server,